specklesystems/speckle-server/utils/migrations/postgres/README.md

 1. Open pgadmin and connect to the server, using the instructions above.
 1. Right click `databases` from the browser window, and click `create`
 1. Right click the created database and click `restore`, selecting your previously stored backup.
+You will need to upload the backup you previously downloaded back into pgadmin first.